lzyhha/VisualCloze/README.md

 </div>

 ## 📰 News
-- [2025-4-21] 👋👋👋 We have implemented a version of [diffusers](https://github.com/lzyhha/diffusers/tree/main/src/diffusers/pipelines/visualcloze) that makes it easier to use the model through **pipelines** of the diffusers.
+- [2025-5-15] 🤗🤗🤗 VisualCloze has been merged into the [**official pipelines of diffusers**](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/visualcloze).
 For usage guidance, please refer to the [Model Card](https://huggingface.co/VisualCloze/VisualClozePipeline-384).

 ## 🌠 Key Features